LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 2.How it can utilize its expertise as a maker of pioneering water and housing products and scale to drive positive impact

-An estimated two billion people - about one - quarter of the global population - live without access to safe, sanitary toilets.
+An estimated 1.7 billion people - about one - fifth of the global population - live without access to safe, sanitary toilets.
 Among them, 670 million people regularly defecate in the open.
 LIXIL is tackling the sanitation crisis by tailoring solutions to local needs.
 SATO toilet products and components are among the key drivers of LIXIL’s sanitation and hygiene initiatives.
-Developed for rural and peri-urban areas in developing economies, to date over 3.8 million SATO units have been shipped to more than 38 countries, improving access to basic sanitation for more than 18 million people¹.
+Developed for rural and peri-urban areas in developing economies, to date over 5.1 million SATO units have been shipped to 41 countries, improving access to basic sanitation for more than 25 million people¹.
 LIXIL’s initiatives in sanitation and hygiene have been highly acclaimed, including recognition such as the Deputy Chief Award by the Foreign Minister at the 2nd Japan SDGs Award.

 In response to the COVID-19 pandemic, LIXIL’s SATO developed the SATO Tap, a new handwashing solution for an estimated 3 billion people in the world who do not have access to handwashing services at home.
 Through the SATO Tap, LIXIL is now promoting effective hand-hygiene worldwide.